Home | Archive

 There are a few central insights I want to capture.

-A coalition is like a truck route.
+A coalition is like a vehicle route.

 Orgs are forcing functions.

-Volunteer orgs are more complex forcing functions.
+Volunteer orgs are common-goals coalitions computing a forcing function.

 Volunteers are a fundamentally different type of agent than employees are.

-- Compensate volunteers in cargo space.
+• Compensate volunteers in cargo space.
 Compensate employees in utils.

 Analogously, volunteer vs for-profit orgs are different types of agent.